-Pursuant to and in compliance with, the provisions of Senate Bill 1359, which was enacted into law by the 87th Texas Legislature on September 1, 2021, DeWitt County adopts the following personnel policy creating a benefit for Mental Health Leave for peace officers employed by DeWitt County.
+Pursuant to and in compliance with, the provisions of Senate Bill 1359 and House Bill 1486, DeWitt County adopts the following personnel policy creating a benefit for Mental Health Leave for peace officers and telecommunicators employed by DeWitt County.
 Terms applicable to Mental Health Leave are defined as follows:

-- 1. "Traumatic event" an event which occurs in the peace officer(s) scope of employment when the officer is involved in the response to, or investigation of, an event that causes the officer to experience unusually strong emotional reactions or feelings which have the potential to interfere with their ability to function during or after the incident.
+- 1. "Traumatic event" an event which occurs in the peace officer(s) or telecommunicator(s) scope of employment when involved in the response to, or investigation of, an event that causes them to experience unusually strong emotional reactions or feelings which have the potential to interfere with their ability to function during or after the incident.
 Traumatic events may include, but are not limited to, the following: - Major disasters which may include response to weather related events involving multiple casualties; or explosions with multiple casualties; or search and recovery missions involving multiple casualties; - Incidents involving multiple casualties which may include shootings or traffic accidents; - Line of duty death or suicide of a department member; - Death of a child resulting from violence or neglect; - Officer(s) involved shooting of a person. - 2.
-"Mental health leave" leave with pay granted in response to a traumatic event that occurred in the scope of the peace officer's employment. - 3.
+"Mental health leave" leave with pay granted in response to a traumatic event that occurred in the scope of the peace officer's or telecommunicator's employment. - 3.
 "Mental Health Professional" a licensed social or mental health worker, counselor, psychotherapist, psychologist or psychiatrist.